gmhafiz/go8/README.md

 Which runs `go test -v ./...`

-In repository unit testing, tt makes use of [dockertest](https://github.com/ory/dockertest) from ory that spins up temporary database in a docker to run all repositories.
+In repository unit testing, it makes use of [dockertest](https://github.com/ory/dockertest) from ory that spins up temporary database in a docker to run all repositories.

 ### End to End Test